-How can parents assist learning in Certificate I in Construction?
+How can parents/caregivers assist learning in Certificate I in Construction?

-Parents can assist by ensuring that students maintain a consistent approach to their competency work and maintain regular communication with the trainer.
-Parents need to provide their son/daughter with steel capped safety boots so that they can engage in the workshop activities.
+Parents/caregivers can assist by ensuring that students maintain a consistent approach to their competency work through the Blue Dog online theory modules and maintain regular communication with the trainer.
+Parents/caregivers need to provide their son/daughter with steel capped safety boots so that they can engage in the workshop activities.
 Safety glasses will be provided.